zaiisao/Documentation/en/Audio Broadcast/audio_profile_web.md

 ## Implementation

 Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Audio%20Broadcast/start_call_web.md) or [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_web.md).
+For details, see [Start a Call](../../en/Audio%20Broadcast/start_call_web.md) or [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_web.md).

 The Agora Web SDK provides the `setAudioProfile` method for developers to set appropriate audio profiles according to the scenarios.
 The `profile` parameter sets the sampling rate, bitrate, and encoding mode.